Fraud Blocker

 Mediation is often encouraged in California divorces as a way to settle disputes without court intervention.
 A neutral third-party mediator helps spouses discuss key issues like property division, child custody, and spousal support in a structured setting.

 This process can lead to more amicable resolutions and often saves time and legal expenses.
-Mediation allows both parties to maintain more control over their divorce terms rather than leaving decisions to a judge.
+Mediation allows both parties to maintain greater control over the terms of their divorce rather than leaving decisions to a judge.
 Anything that is disclosed during mediation remains private.
 This can benefit couples who value their privacy.

 While mediation is not always successful in high-conflict cases, many couples benefit from the collaborative approach.
 If an agreement is reached, it can be submitted to the court for approval, which finalizes the divorce terms.